MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-hybrid-ie-mode.md

 ### *Policy: InternetExplorerIntegrationReloadInIEModeAllowed*

 This policy corresponds to the Microsoft Edge setting “Allow sites to be reloaded in Internet Explorer mode”.
-You can access this setting by going to the edge://settings/defaultbrowser URL.
+You can access this setting by going to the *edge://settings/defaultbrowser* URL.

 - If you enable this policy, users can reload a site in IE mode by selecting **Settings and more (the ellipses icon ... > Reload in Internet Explorer mode**.
 Users can also select **Reload tab in Internet Explorer mode** when they right-click on a tab, or choose **Open link in new Internet Explorer mode tab** when they right click on a link.
 Users can optionally tell Microsoft Edge to use IE mode for the site in the future.
-This choice will be remembered for a default of 30 days and can be managed using the policy InternetExplorerIntegrationLocalSiteListExpirationDays.
+This choice will be remembered for a default of 30 days and can be managed using the policy *InternetExplorerIntegrationLocalSiteListExpirationDays*.

 - If you disable this policy, users will not be allowed to reload an unconfigured site in IE mode.